mattearly/DnD_5e_Perfect_Spells/README.md

 ##### Halp

 * Any assistance curating this list would be appreciated.
-* Note that the website in docs/ is not functional - I was just messing around with some stuff and ideas.
+* Note that the website in `docs/` doesn't do much yet.
 If someone wants to work on it that'd be cool, I probably won't get time to.

 ##### License